Get Rid of White Mold

 Wood and Furniture

-You know that white mold can easily penetrate porous surfaces like sheetrock, wood, and furniture.
-It is commonly found that white mold grows quickly on woody surfaces such as floor joists in a crawlspace or basement, rafters in an attic, and wooden furniture.
-All these surfaces are more likely where you may find white mold.
+You know that white mold penetrates porous materials like sheetrock, wood, and fabric furniture.
+White mold commonly grows quickly on woody surfaces such as floor joists in a crawlspace or basement, rafters in an attic, and wooden furniture.
+All these surfaces are more likely to be where you may find white mold.

 When you find white mold on your wooden furniture several times, you can easily remove it yourself.
-However, more porous materials, like cloth on sofas or chairs, will require a professional cleaner to clean them.
-In this regard, check out our guide to removing mold from wood.
+However, more porous materials, such as cloth on sofas or chairs, will require professional cleaning.
+As for clothing, a DIY treatment of vinegar and hot water can suffice for small infestations.
+Upholstered furniture usually needs a professional cleaning due to the depth and extent of the infestation.
+In this regard, check out our guide to removing mold from wood

 Crawlspaces